kevinboone/rasp-pi-min-console-build/README.md

 6. Copies <code>CONFIG.sh</code> itself into the generated <code>/etc</code>
 directory, where it will be read at runtime by a number of scripts.

-## Repository contents

-`contrib-binaries/` -- this directory contains pre-compiled binaries of utilities that are not available in the Raspbian repository -- probably because I wrote them.
-For example, this build uses a minimal version of `syslogd` that is designed for use with  a temporary logfile in memory.
-(see https://github.com/kevinboone/syslogd-lite for more information).
-This directory is structured as it will appear in the root filesystem.

-`rootfs-overlay/` -- files that will overwrite versions that are downloaded from repositories.
-These files contain configuration specific for this build.
-Some files might need to be edited, but it's difficult to document every conceivable change.

-`bootfiles/` -- additional files that will be copied to the boot partition of the card (e.g., cmdline.txt).
-The defaults should work, but it's not unusual to have to change these files to, for example, enable specific features in firmware.
-These are standard Raspberry Pi files that are well documented.

-`misc-config` -- various configuration files that could not be placed in `rootfs-overlay` because their target directories are generated during the build.

 ## Configuration notes

 ### Settings file CONFIG.sh